gohugoio/hugo/content/en/commands/hugo_mod.md

-Note that Hugo will always start out by resolving the components defined in the site configuration, provided by a _vendor directory (if no --ignoreVendor flag provided), Go Modules, or a folder inside the themes directory, in that order.
+Note that Hugo will always start out by resolving the components defined in the site configuration, provided by a _vendor directory (if no --ignoreVendorPaths flag provided), Go Modules, or a folder inside the themes directory, in that order.

 See https://gohugo.io/hugo-modules/ for more information.